commenthol/veloze/docs/middleware/cacheControl.md

 Set the cache-control header dependent of the request method

-All requests matching `noCacheMethods` will have `cache-control: no-store, no-cache, max-age=0` being set.
+All requests matching `noCacheMethods` will have `cache-control: no-store` being set.

 ```js
 import { Router, cacheControlByMethod } from "veloze";